-APPLY ASAP: Design/Building Professional & Architecture Student Application
+VOLUNTEERS: Apply ASAP.
+Design/Building Professional & College Student Application

-The teacher application is now closed.
-Sign up for our newsletter to be notified when applications go live for the 2023-24 season
+TEACHERS: The 2023-24 application is closed.
+Sign up for our newsletter to stay updated on future opportunities

 Introduce elementary school students to the power and possibilities of design through the Architecture Foundation of Oregon Architects in Schools program!
-Through the use of design based lessons, this program creates lifelong learners and critical thinkers who have a greater understanding of their environment and its impact on people’s lives.
+Using design based lessons, this program creates lifelong learners and critical thinkers who have a greater understanding of their environment and its impact on people’s lives.

 Students participating in AiS learn important skills through lessons that include cooperation and planning, connect to the Oregon Academic Content Standards, Common Core and Next Generation Science Standards and help to gain a better sense of how school relates to the real world.